ChorlsChu/Stick-War-2--Enhanced-Edition-Mod-/README.md

 `Stick War 2: Enhanced Edition(Mod)` is a campaign overhaul built on top of the original game, with expanded boss encounters, new campaign mechanics, AI changes, balance tweaks, bug fixes, and performance work.

-This summary compares the mod against:
-- `Stick War 2 OG Backup`

 ## How to Play

 1. Open a standalone Flash Player projector.